Propaganda in the Republic of China: In mainland China

-Anti-communist and anti-capitalist propaganda of the Republic of China, depicting a soldier shooting caricatures of communist leader Mao Zedong and Chinese capitalists.
+A soldier shooting caricatures of communist leader Mao Zedong and Chinese capitalists.

 The Kuomintang used both anti-communist and anti-capitalist propaganda.
-During the Chinese Civil War, propaganda was extensively used against the Chinese Communist Party (CCP), both to discredit communist ideologies as well as to counter propaganda from the CCP to depict the Kuomintang leadership as capitalist.
+During the Chinese Civil War, propaganda was extensively used against the Chinese Communist Party (CCP), both to discredit communist ideologies as well as to counter attempts by the CCP to depict the Kuomintang leadership as capitalist.
 Under the rule of Chiang Kai-shek, propaganda was used to promote Chiangist ideology.